kmubiin/suaikata/docs/panduan/hak-cipta.md

 semata-mata adalah di luar kuasa undang-undang dan hak cipta *tidak* terpelihara.

-Bukti sokongan 1:
+Hujah 1:

 > A mere listing of ingredients is not protected under
 > copyright law.
 However, where a recipe or formula is
 > accompanied by substantial literary expression in the form
 > of an explanation or directions, or when there is a
 > collection of recipes as in a cookbook, there may be a
 > basis for copyright protection [...]
 >
 > Sumber: 'How do I protect my recipe?' dalam
 > [FAQ oleh U.S. Copyright Office][faqc]

+Berdasarkan hujah 1, senarai mudah yang boleh dicapai daripada sumber awam, kecuali disertakan dengan sesuatu yang ada nilai kesusasteraan, adalah bukan di bawah perlindungan undang-undang hak cipta.

-Bukti sokongan 2:
+Hujah 2:

 > Feist Publications, Inc., v.
 Rural Telephone Service Co.,
 > 499 U.S. 340 (1991), was a decision by the Supreme Court